Skip to content

 States

-Handshake: Always the first packet being send from the Client.
-This begins also determins the next state, usally to indicate if the player thans perform a Status Request, Join the Server or wants to be transfered.
+Handshake: Always the first packet being sent from the Client.
+This also determines the next state, usually to indicate if the player wants to perform a Status Request, join the server or wants to be transferred.

 Status: Indicates the Client wants to see a Status response (MOTD).

-Config: A sequence of Configuration packets beining mostly send from the Server to the Client.
-(Features, Resource Pack, Server Links...)
+Config: A sequence of Configuration packets is mostly sent from the Server to the Client.
+(Features, Resource Pack, Server Links, etc.)

-Play: The final state which indicate the Player is now ready to Join in also used to handle all other Gameplay packets.
+Play: The final state, which indicates the Player is now ready to join, is also used to handle all other Gameplay packets.

 Minecraft Protocol

 You can find all Minecraft Java packets at https://wiki.vg/Protocol.
 There you also can see in which State they are.
-You also can see all the information the Packets has which we can either Write or Read depending if its Serverbound or Clientbound
+You can also can see all the information the Packets have, which we can either Write or Read depending on whether they are Serverbound or Clientbound.

 Adding a Clientbound Packet

 1. Adding a Packet is easy.
-First you have to dereive serde Serialize for packets.
+First, you have to derive serde Serialize for packets.

 rust